-NOTE: From the SLEEP display, you can keep the middle button pressed to access sleep tracking settings.
+From the SLEEP display, you can keep the middle button pressed to access sleep tracking settings and the latest sleep summary.

 NOTE: All sleep measurements are based on movement only, so they are estimates that may not reflect your actual sleep habits.